omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/glossary.md

 In a blockchain, a transaction is an exchange of value between two wallets.
 Transactions are stored in the local ledger using a DEB approach.
 DEB (Double Entry Bookkeeping) is a system where entry is created and DEBIT/CREDIT transactions are linked to it.
 The sum of all debits minus the sum of all credits for a specific entry has to be equal to 0.
 Summing up all credit transactions minus all debit transactions for a specific balance address and the token symbol gives the balance of the address.

 ## Unstoppable
 While this is not a typical technical glossary term, it's important to clarify what we mean when we say that the OMG Network is 'Unstoppable'.
-We use this term to characterize the OMG Network because even if OmiseGO (the company) ceased to exist and our servers were shut down, the OMG Network can be restarted.
+We use this term to characterize the OMG Network because even if OMG Network (the company) ceased to exist and our servers were shut down, the OMG Network can be restarted.
 All software required to run the network is open source and freely available, and anyone could restart the OMG Network.
-Additionally, OmiseGO does not control the OMG token; the token cannot be withdrawn from circulation because the authority key for the contract was destroyed.
+Additionally, OMG Network does not control the OMG token; the token cannot be withdrawn from circulation because the authority key for the contract was destroyed.

 ## UTXO
 Short for Unspent Transaction Output.
 See: https://bitcoin.org/en/glossary/unspent-transaction-output.